-Substance abuse counselor: Those struggling with substance abuse issues may seek treatment at outpatient clinics, in in-patient hospital settings or longer-term residential rehabilitation centers.
+Those struggling with substance abuse issues may seek treatment at outpatient clinics, in in-patient hospital settings, or in longer-term residential rehabilitation centers.
 With the recent increase in Opioid abuse, society has now recognized the need for compassionate medical and therapeutic care for those with this addiction.
 Thus, as society recognizes the need and importance of compassionate treatment, the demand for qualified workers as well as compensation for those workers has increased.
 This is a growing field for anyone with a bachelor’s in human services.

-Senior Care: Even though many of the “baby boomers” are passing, that influx of need for qualified senior care caused society to make a commitment to providing quality care to older individuals.
-In home services have become the new norm for care with this population thus increasing the need for qualified assessments and treatment plans to meet the needs of those individuals within a community setting.
-Therefore, the focus has moved from nursing type care to in-home supportive services where human service professionals assess an individual’s needs and develop care plans including access to meals, personal care assistance and financial services.
-The direct services are then provided by community agencies selected by the client and Human Services professional.
+Even though many of the “baby boomers” are passing, that influx of need for qualified senior care caused society to commit to providing quality care to older individuals.
+In-home services have become the new norm for care with this population thus increasing the need for qualified assessments and treatment plans to meet the needs of those individuals within a community setting.
+Therefore, the focus has moved from nursing type care to in-home supportive services where human service professionals assess an individual’s needs and develop care plans including access to meals, personal care assistance, and financial services.
+The direct services are then provided by community agencies selected by the client and Human Services professionals.

-Youth Services: Unfortunately, all one needs to do is look at the news to see the overwhelming need for direct services for at-risk youth in our communities.
-With the added component of social media, we know that cyber bullying and other pressure can lead to teen violence as well as depression and suicide.
-An individual with a bachelor’s in human services can serve this populations in several settings including schools, community drop in centers, runaway shelters and residential treatment c enters.
+Unfortunately, all one needs to do is look at the news to see the overwhelming need for direct services for at-risk youth in our communities.
+With the added component of social media, we know that cyberbullying and other pressure can lead to teen violence as well as depression and suicide.
+An individual with a bachelor’s in human services can serve these populations in several settings including schools, community drop-in centers, runaway shelters, and residential treatment centers.

-Careers with Developmental Disability Agencies: As with aging adults, recent advances in services have allowed more persons with developmental disabilities to receive services within their homes and communities vs. hospital or rehabilitation centers.
-This allows someone in the human services field to develop an individualized plan for these clients intellectual or physical limitations to receive support to reach their highest potential within the community.
+As with aging adults, recent advances in services have allowed more persons with developmental disabilities to receive services within their homes and communities vs. hospitals or rehabilitation centers.
+This allows someone in the human services field to develop an individualized plan for these clients' intellectual or physical limitations to receive support to reach their highest potential within the community.
 Again, a very rewarding career for those who embrace this special population.